syndicatefx/x-ui/README.md

 ### Example components

-A work-in-progress list of examples you can copy/paste and modify can be found on this [Codepen collection](https://codepen.io/collection/nmpOPG)
+A work-in-progress list of examples, using the default settings, you can copy/paste and modify can be found on this [Codepen collection](https://codepen.io/collection/nmpOPG)

 __Note__: Some of them will use [alpine.js](https://github.com/alpinejs/alpine) for interactivity, which is a personal choice and a beautiful combination to use with x-ui.